 5. Screen your visitors

-Even if you aren't traveling this summer, family members like grandparents may visit you.
+Even if you aren't traveling, family members like grandparents may visit you.
 Make sure it is safe for your visitors to come by asking questions like:

 - Are you limiting visits outside your home?